threeport/user-docs/docs/architecture/overview.md

 workstation using [kind](https://kind.sigs.k8s.io/) for local testing and development.
 See our [Local Threeport guide](../../install/install-threeport-local) for instructions on installing Threeport locally.

-The user can now deploy other Kubernetes clusters using Threeport for their tenant workloads, or use the same cluster.
+With a local Threeport control plane, the user can then deploy Kubernetes clusters in the cloud and deploy workloads there.
+However, this is only recommended for testing and development.
+Don't use local Threeport control planes to run important production workloads.

 > Note: The libraries used to deploy a Kubernetes environment for bootstrapping
 > with `tptctl` are the same as those used by the Threeport controller to